Welcome to the home page of Congleton Methodist Circuit. You can come back to this page at any time by clicking on the Welcome link in the menu bar.

 - Our Churches – Where they are and how to get there

 - Our Locality – Descriptions of Congleton and district, its government and history

 CELEBRATIONS OF METHODISM AT CLOUD CHAPEL

 Cloud Chapel held an open day as part of English Heritage Week.
-The children created one scarecrow of Hugh Bourne, to mark the 200th anniversary of Primitive Methodism, and another of Charles Wesley, to mark his 300th anniversary.
+The escorts created one scarecrow of Hugh Bourne, to mark the 200th anniversary of Primitive Methodism, and another of Charles Wesley, to mark his 300th anniversary.